adc-trust-ai/adc-trust-ai.github.io/_pages/FreeSoftware.md

 - Why: Serve as general-purpose helper functions, which come in handy e.g. in matrix and scalar exponentiation (behind the scenes).

-- Where: Download from [*CRAN*](https://cran.r-project.org/web/packages/complexplus/index.html){:target="_blank"} for free.
+- Where: Formerly on CRAN.
+Perfectly working archived versions are available to download [*here*](https://cran.r-project.org/src/contrib/Archive/complexplus/){:target="_blank"} for free.

-- Number of downloads as at July 10, 2025: 46,548
+- Number of downloads as at Aug 17, 2026: 49,976

 R package `analytics` (3.0) [Dorador, A. (2017)]